Gorenstein stable log surfaces with $(K_X+\Lambda)^2=p_g(X,\Lambda)-1$: Preliminaries

-Normalizing a demi-normal surface looses all information on the gluing in codimension one.
-Often it is better to work on a simpler but still non-normal surface. \begin{definition} A surface $X$ is called semi-smooth if every singularity of $X$ is either double normal crossing or a pinch point \footnote{A local model for the pinch point in $\mathbb{A}^3$ is given by the equation $x^2+yz^2=0$.}.
-The normalization of a semi-smooth surface is smooth.

-A morphism of demi-normal surfaces $f\colon Y\rightarrow X$ is called a semi-resolution if the following conditions are satisfied: \begin{enumerate} \item $Y$ is semi-smooth; \item $f$ is an isomorphism over the semi-smooth open subscheme of $X$; \item $f$ maps the singular locus of $Y$ birationally onto the non-normal locus of $X$. \end{enumerate} A semi-resolution $f\colon Y\rightarrow X$ is called minimal if no $(-1)$-curve is contracted by $f$, that is, there is no exceptional curve $E$ such that $E^2 =K_Y\cdot E = -1$. \end{definition} Semi-resolutions always exist and one can also incorporate a boundary \cite[\textsection 10.5]{KollarSMMP}.

-\begin{rmk}[Classification of Gorenstein slc singularities] Semi-log-canonical surface singularities have been classified in terms of their resolution graphs, at least for reduced boundary \cite{KSB88}.

-Let $x\in (X, \Lambda)$ be a Gorenstein slc singularity with minimal log semi-resolution $f\colon Y\to X$.
-Then it is one of the followings (see \cite[Ch.~4]{Kollar-Mori}, \cite[Sect.~3.3]{KollarSMMP}, \cite{kollar12} and \cite{LR13}): \begin{description} \item[Gorenstein lc singularities, $\Lambda=0$] In this case $x\in X$ is a canonical singularity, or a simple elliptic respectively cusp singularity.
-For the latter the resolution graph is a smooth elliptic curve, a nodal rational curve, or a cycle of smooth rational curves (see also \cite{Lau77} and \cite[Ch.~4]{Reid97}). \item[Gorenstein lc singularities, $\Lambda\neq 0$] Since the boundary is reduced, $\Lambda$ has at most nodes.
-If $\Lambda$ is smooth so is $X$ because of the Gorenstein assumption.
+Let $x\in (X,\Lambda)$ be a germ of a Gorenstein slc singularity, then it is one of the following(see \cite[Ch.~4]{Kollar-Mori}, \cite[Sect.~3.3]{KollarSMMP}, \cite{kollar12} and \cite{LR13}): \begin{enumerate}[1)] \item $\Lambda=0$, $X$ is non-normal and $x$ is a general point of the non-normal locus $D$.
+In this case $\bar{X}$ is smooth and has two components, and $\bar{D}$ is a sum of two curves. \item $\Lambda=0$, $X$ is non-normal and $x$ is a pinch point whose local model in $\mathbb{A}^3$ is given by the equation $x^2+yz^2=0$.
+In this case $\bar{X}$ is smooth and has one component, and $\bar{D}$ is an irreducible curve. \item $\Lambda=0$, $X$ is normal and $x$ is a canonical singularity of $X$, i.e an A-D-E surface singularity. \item $\Lambda=0$, $X$ is normal and $x$ is a simple elliptic singularity or a cusp singularity of $X$.
+The exceptional curve of $x$ is a smooth elliptic curve, a nodal rational curve or a cycle of smooth rational curves. \item $\Lambda\not =0$, $X$ is normal and smooth, and $x$ is a node of $\Lambda$. \item $\Lambda\not =0$, $X$ is normal, $x$ is a cyclic quotient singularity of $X$, and $\Lambda$ is a generic hyperplane section of $x$.

-If $\Lambda$ has a node at $x$ then $x$ is a smooth point of $X$ or $(X, \Lambda)$ is a general hyperplane section of a cyclic quotient singularity.
 In the minimal log resolution the dual graph of the exceptional curves is